delivered the opinion of the court:

 During closing arguments, defense counsel stated that the State failed to prove its case because it had not proven that defendant had the mental competency at the time of the incident to form an intent.
 After the State explained the law on the insanity defense, the defense counsel replied that if Illinois law did require defendant to prove his own insanity, that would be unconstitutional and contrary to the basic doctrine of Anglo-American law.

 The trial court found that the State proved all the elements of first degree murder.
-The trial court also found that the intoxication defense could not stand in this case and that she did not believe that defendant was insane at the time of the offense.
+The trial court also found that the intoxication defense could not stand in this case and that it did not believe that defendant was insane at the time of the offense.

-In the motion for a new trial, the defense counsel stated that the measure of proof for the insanity defense is "very, very, very, very confusing."
-He contended that the State was required to disprove insanity since defendant raised the issue of his sanity and that he had proved insanity at the *743 time of the incident beyond a reasonable doubt.
+In the motion for a new trial, the defense counsel stated that the measure of proof for the insanity defense is “very, very, very, very confusing.”
+He contended that the State was required to disprove insanity since defendant raised the issue of his sanity and that he had proved insanity at the

 The trial judge stated that she was limited to granting a new trial only for a mistake of law or newly discovered evidence.
 She went on to say that she was very troubled by the way the defense tried the case and by his argument in favor of his motion for a new trial.
-Because defense counsel admitted that there was evidence of which he was aware that he did not present at trial, the trial court stated, "possibly this case was tried in an incompetent manner."
+Because defense counsel admitted that there was evidence of which he was aware that he did not present at trial, the trial court stated “possibly this case was tried in an incompetent manner.”
 The trial court denied the motion for a new trial, stating that incompetence of the defense counsel was not an appropriate reason for a trial court to grant a new trial.

 During the sentencing hearing, the trial court found defendant eligible for the death penalty, but mitigating factors precluded such a sentence.
 In mitigation, defendant presented his mother, Annie Hayes, who testified that defendant had been in and out of mental hospitals three or four times a year ever since his younger brother was killed in 1971.
 On the day of the incident, defendant had gone to the doctor because he was in a bad mental state and received medication, but did not take it.
 Ms. Hayes also testified that defendant had broken her finger once and cut his father’s arm, requiring 35 stitches.